Skip to content

 University of Pittsburgh

-Erin E.G. Lundblom, PhD, is an associate professor and the director of clinical education for the Speech-Language Pathology program at the University of Pittsburgh.
+Erin E.G. Lundblom, Ph.D., is an associate professor and the director of clinical education for the Speech-Language Pathology program at the University of Pittsburgh.
 Lundblom has worked in various pediatric and adult clinical settings including a position as a clinical instructor in an campus based clinic.
 Her areas of clinical and research interest include school-based language and literacy services including service delivery options and best practices in clinical education including the SoTL.
 Lundblom has presented at regional, state, and national conferences about clinical education.
 She has routinely attended the annual CAPCSD conference with more recent contributions focused on presentations about clinical education.
 Lundblom has provided many years of service to her state professional organization (PSHA—Pennsylvania Speech-Language Hearing Association) in various roles ranging from Publications to Convention Planning.
 She has also contributed to the Council of Academic Programs in CSD.
 First as a member of the online professional development committee, then as the chair of the committee, and more recently as the vice president of online professional development.

 Mandie McKenzie, CMP